EreckGordon/angular-universal-pwa-starter/README.md

 - ~websocket~ <-- see auth gateway + auth cache.
 - ~update auth module middleware usage~

-- Move shared interfaces to dedicated shared folder.
+- ~Move shared interfaces to dedicated shared folder.~
+	- there's probably a few more floating around that need refactoring
-- Rename from `src` to `frontend` to clarify intentions.
+- ~Rename from `src` to `frontend` to clarify intentions.~

 - google analytics
 - file uploads with dropzone